anup-moitra/foundational-linux-training/01-understanding-linux-concepts/01-everyday-linux.md

 Curious to see Linux in real devices?
 Here’s a hands-on project I created to document Linux in my daily life:
 [Project 01: Linux Around Me](https://github.com/anup-moitra/foundational-linux-training/blob/main/Projects/01-linux-around-me.md)

+Feel free to explore as it shows how these concepts connect to real life, and might inspire you to do the same!

 ### 🏁 Conclusion

 From smartphones and smart homes to cloud computing and car navigation, **Linux** works quietly behind the scenes.
 Its power, stability, and flexibility make it the heart of modern technology.